foroozandehgroup/cupid-data/README.md

 The results presented in the paper can be reproduced by running the Jupyter notebooks within the `code/` directory.

-**You are advised to look at the Quinine and Strychnine notebooks first, as detailed descriptions are provided in these.**
+**You are advised to look at the Quinine notebook first, as detailed descriptions are provided at each step of the process.**

 **To run a particular notebook, make sure that you launch Jupyter Lab inside one of the directories listed below.
 I.e. to look at the quinine notebook, make